jsalojar/PiNSiR/README.md

 Now we can finally do the calculations!

 4. To get an accurate calculation of Pi_N values, we first need to find out which gene models are of good quality.
+The filter.hq.genes function identifies them.
-I wrote a filter.hq.genes function to do this, it tests that the combined exon length is divisible with three and whether the protein starts with a methionine.
+It tests that the combined exon length is divisible with three and checks that the protein starts with a methionine.
 To find these high quality gene models you will need a gff file with gene predictions and a peptide fasta file of the predicted genes.